hpjaj/things-my-kids-said/README.md

 # Things My Kids Said

-A web app for parents to help them remember all of the funny, cute, honest, precocious things that our kids say!
+A web app for parents to help them remember and share all of the funny, cute, honest, precocious things that our kids say!